BrandonLangridge/Caught-Short-App/planning.md

 User Ratings and Reviews: Enable users to rate and review facilities, providing insights into cleanliness and overall experience.

 Interactive Map: Integrate an interactive map that shows the locations of nearby toilets.
-Then link those locations to googlemaps to allow users to navigate their way to them.
+Then link those locations to google maps to allow users to navigate their way to them.

 Community Contributions: Allow users to add new locations and update existing information, fostering a community-driven approach to maintaining accurate data.
-WHich will be screened by an admin.
+Which will be screened by an admin.

 User-Friendly Interface: Design an intuitive and accessible interface that caters to a wide range of users, including those with disabilities.